Bira/octopus-carnival/_drafts/wir-mm-4e-death-knight.md

 The MV version has one other triggered action: Implacable, which lets it make an immediate save against being marked, slowed, dazed, immobilized, or stunned.
-This means all of those effects have only a 40% chance of landing in the first place unless the party can try to apply them multiple times in a turn.
+This means all of those effects have only a 40% chance of actually landing unless the party can try to apply them multiple times in a turn.

 This monster works really well as the commander of an undead unit, and the suggested encounter features just that: Level 16, a death knight, 2 abyssal